hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/cello.md

             </td>
             <td>

-When calling the registration and login interface, the token is not carried
+                Update docker-rest-agent's dependency list by adding greenlet==1.1.3.

+The gevent with a version lower than 20.9.0 will have difficulty working with greenlet v2 or higher.
+If no greenlet version is specified, v2 or higher will be installed automatically, which will crush gevent.

+See [StackOverflow](https://stackoverflow.com/questions/34314222/gevent-not-valid-running-docker-registry) and [GitHub Issue](https://github.com/python-greenlet/greenlet/issues/178) for details.

-Signed-off-by: fengyang_sy <fengyang.09186@h3c.com>
+Signed-off-by: xichen1 <xichen.pan@gmail.com>

-Close #497
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-11-19 08:25:06 +0000 UTC
+        Created At 2022-12-02 16:44:25 +0000 UTC
     </div>
 </div>